Monkey brains: Consumption

 Actual monkey brains were historically part of the Manchu Han Imperial banquet of the Qing Empire held during the 17th century, where they may have been eaten directly from the skull.

-One modern account from travel writer Leila Hadley details a meal in a restaurant in Macao near Hong Kong where monkey brains were eaten from a freshly killed monkey's skull, though there is skepticism as to how common the practice remains today.
+One modern account published in 1958 from travel writer Leila Hadley details a meal in a restaurant in Macao near Hong Kong where monkey brains were eaten from a freshly killed monkey's skull.
+The writer Albert Podell claims to have eaten live monkey brains in Hong Kong in 1966, which he describes in his book Around The World in 50 Years.
+There is doubt about whether such practices take place today.
 Official Chinese policy on the procurement of certain wildlife species in the 21st century makes the serving of monkey brains illegal, with sentences of up to 10 years in prison for violators.

 Beyond Asia and into Africa, naturalist Angela Meder has described in Gorilla Journal a cultural practice of the Anaang people of southeastern Nigeria and southwestern Cameroon whereby a new tribal chief would consume the brain of a hunted gorilla while another senior member of the tribe consumed the heart.
 According to this account, the practice occurred only in the specific instance of a new chiefdom, as the killing of gorillas would otherwise be forbidden.
-This tradition was reported as deprecated by the beginning of the 21st century.

-The writer Albert Podell claims to have eaten live monkey brains in his book Around The World in 50 Years.